Attending your ceremony

 On the day

-Graduation ceremonies include the formal presentation of degrees, diplomas and certificates, addresses by dignitaries and members of the University, and a musical recital.
-The formal proceedings last for up to two hours, with light refreshments and photography and framing services available for one hour after the ceremony.
+Graduation ceremonies include the formal presentation of degrees, diplomas and certificates, addresses by dignitaries and members of the University.
+The formal proceedings last for approximately one hour, with light refreshments and photography and framing services available for one hour after the ceremony.

-You should arrive one hour before the ceremony at Great Court South with your ticket.
-Guests can enter Winthrop Hall and the lecture theatre by ticket only.
+You should arrive one hour before the ceremony at the reception marquee on Whitfield Court.
+It is important that you register your arrival by scanning the "Registration QR Code".
+Guests can enter Winthrop Hall and the Live Stream venue by ticket only; ensure that all guests are registered prior to the ceremony.
 Guests are asked to be seated 30 minutes prior to the ceremony starting.

 Download the UWA parking map.

 Vehicles are required to be parked in a designated parking bay.
 This excludes ACROD, Reserved and Service Bays where the appropriate permit are required to be displayed at all times.

 To obtain your ticket and seat details, be sure to scan the “Registration QR Code” onsite, on the day of your ceremony, to register your arrival for your Graduation Ceremony.
 You will receive a text message, which will contain a link to your seat number and ticket.
 Please note that your seat number and ticket details will only be available on the day of your ceremony.

 Multimedia services and merchandise

 GFP Graduations is the official supplier of photography, framing and DVD services at all graduation ceremonies and will be located in the Undercroft at Winthrop Hall during the graduation round.